it21374838/News_App_React/news-app/README.md

 ## Install Dependancies

-In the project directory, you can run:npm install
+In the project directory, you can run: npm install

 ### To run the Project
 npm start